-Tethering a dog refers to the restraint and confinement by the use of a chain, rope or any other similar device.
-This practice of chaining or fastening dogs to a stationary object or stake usually occurs in a person’s backyard as a way of keeping a dog out of the house if he or she has gotten too large, sheds too much, barks, isn’t house-trained, or is destructive when left alone.
+Tethering a dog refers to the restraint and confinement by the use of a chain, rope or any other similar device, not including being walked on a leash.
+The practice of chaining or fastening dogs to a stationary object or stake usually occurs in a person’s backyard as a way of keeping a dog out of the house if he or she has gotten too large, sheds too much, barks, isn’t house-trained, or is destructive when left alone.

 Dogs who are tethered for long periods of time not only suffer psychological damage, but physical damage as well.
 Their necks can become raw and covered with sores from the collars that attach to heavy chains; the continual pull from the chains on their necks can even cause collars to become embedded.
 Reports have also shown that a dog’s tether can become entangled and choke the dog to death.
 Numerous dogs have been found hung from fences and decks.
 Tethered dogs often lack proper shelter and are forced to suffer through outside elements such as harsh weather, biting insects, possible harassment from humans and attacks from other animals.
 They often live in dirt and mud because their constant pacing usually beats down the grass around them.
 They rarely see veterinarians and often suffer from parasites and inadequate nutrition.